keni1/RESTfulAPI/README.md

 Returning thrown exceptions messages with detailed error description should be avoided for security purposes.
 Added filter for unhandled exceptions implemented in the class HttpResponseExceptionFilter.

-At first glance the Firebase .NET SDK doesn’t support real-time listeners (no tick on real-time column in https://firebase.google.com/docs/admin/setup) so it might not be possible to use it to get notified of changes to the best stories Ids API or changes to story objects themselves.
+At first glance the Firebase .NET SDK doesn’t support real-time listeners (no tick on real-time for C# column in https://firebase.google.com/docs/admin/setup) so it might not be possible to use it to get notified of changes to the best stories Ids API or changes to story objects themselves.

 We only have one endpoint with a parameterless get call so routing is straightforward.
 In addition no versioning considerations at this stage.

-We could abstract the caching by wrapping the in-memory cache class in an application-specific cache class.
+We could abstract caching by wrapping the in-memory cache class in an application-specific cache class.
 This would allow us to separate the specific cache implementation from the service (and from the rest of the app if it was to scale).